THE EDUCATION TEAM

 Sylvie was born and raised in France where she made many trips to the neighborhood zoological garden as a child.
 She holds a Masters in Languages (English and Italian) from Université Jean Moulin (Lyons).
 She started her career in the software industry, managing the internationalization of products and the creation of edutainment titles for children.
 She is currently working in broadcasting.

-For the past ten years, Sylvie has volunteered for a wild and exotic animal sanctuary in California, where she resides.
+For more than ten years, Sylvie has volunteered for a wild and exotic animal sanctuary in California, where she resides.
 This volunteer position has given her the opportunity to provide care and enrichment to many animals and education to humans.
 She is also part of an international non-profit organization providing education about climate change.

 As a journalist, Kathleen has worked as a correspondent for regional publications, profiling people in the community and writing feature articles—highlighting animal protection and environmental causes whenever the opportunity arose.
 For seven years, she wrote the newsletter and fundraising appeals for the Merrimack River Feline Rescue Society (mrfrs.org), along with appeals for other animal rescue organizations.
 She also wrote a regional book, Legendary Locals of Newburyport, published in 2014, for Arcadia Publishing.

 Kathleen has been writing NEPC primate profiles, editing our book and other educational content, and contributing her input to NEPC initiatives since early 2016.

 EDUCATIONAL CONTENT CREATOR